top of page

 Young - Bio Photo.jpg

-Waddy was an End on the 1942 Western “Army All Stars” football team, consisting of both NFL professional players and former college greats.
+Waddy was an end on the 1942 Western “Army All Stars” football team, consisting of both NFL professional players and former college greats.
 Their goal was to raise money for War Bonds.
-The Western All Stars played five exhibition games – against the Packers, Lions, Chicago Cardinals, Giants, and Redskins.
-Members of the Western and Eastern Army All Stars were awarded a Gruen 10K gold watch, each engraved with “Army All Stars 1942” and the player’s name ("W. R. Young")
+The Western All Stars played 5 exhibition games – against the Packers, Lions, Cardinals, Giants, & Redskins.
+Members of the Western & Eastern Army All Stars were awarded a Gruen 10K gold watch, each engraved with “Army All Stars 1942” and the player’s name ("W. R. Young")

 Walter “Waddy” Young (1916-1945) was a proud member of the “Greatest Generation” – a college All-American football player, an NFL wide receiver, and a WW2 hero who died in service to his country.